gabiqrm/Cobrinha/README.md

 ## 📋 Sobre:

 Jogo da cobrinha(Snake Game) recriado com JavaScript.
-Foi construído a partir do desafio do curso de FullStack da Digital Innovation One com a instrutora Gabriela Pinheiro.
+Foi construído a partir do desafio do curso Code Like a FullStack Girl da Digital Innovation One ministrado pela instrutora Gabriela Pinheiro.

 ---
 ## ⚙️ Tecnologias: